Loyalty Points optimization

 It depends on the route and pricing.
 In many cases, a full business class award ticket provides better cents-per-point value than an upgrade from economy.
 However, if you are flying on a work-booked ticket or have already purchased an economy ticket, a miles upgrade may be your only option for a better cabin.
 Compare the total cost (economy ticket + upgrade miles) against the award ticket price to determine which is more efficient.

-Track points, bonuses, and upgrade space
+Track points, status, and upgrade space

 Free to start.
 No credit card required.